 Dominica’s capital city is Roseau and its second-biggest city is Portsmouth but you don’t visit Dominica for its cities, just like you don’t visit for Caribbean white-sand beaches!

-September / October to June is the best time to visit Dominica because hurricane season starts in July lasting until August.
+September / October to June is the best time of year to visit Dominica because hurricane season starts in July lasting until August.

 High Season in Dominica brings cruise ships to the island from October to April which dock at the port in Roseau.
-The cruise ship day-trippers can cause the island to get very busy so if you’re planning a vacation in Dominica, visiting outside of these months is a great time to visit if you want to avoid these big groups.
+The cruise ship day-trippers can cause the island to get very busy so if you’re planning a vacation in Dominica, visiting outside of these months is a great time to visit if you want to avoid these big groups and it will help you plan your itinerary for Dominica better.

 Dominica’s runway and airport are tiny!
 I always say that the harder a place is to get to, the better it is, and this is the case with this lesser-visited Caribbean island.